fndxy/tracking-and-segmentation/README.md

 The first run will take some time because certain auxiliary structures need to be recomputed.
 Subsequent calls will be much faster.

-Note that both discrete inference and continuous minimization may lead to slightly different final results, depending on the current software environment and hardware architecture.
+The provided parameter values have not been optimized and need to be adjusted for the test data.